12-Month Wedding Timeline

 About two months before your wedding, meet with your catering or on-site manager in charge of your wedding at your venue.

-You should thoroughly discuss every detail of your wedding with the catering manager of your wedding in a personal meeting.
+You should thoroughly discuss every detail of your wedding with the catering manager in a personal meeting.

-An experienced catering sales manager will be able to accomplish the planning in one seating of 2 to 3 hours max.
+An experienced catering sales manager can plan in one seating of 2 to 3 hours max.

 If you hired a wedding planner or wedding coordinator, he or she would be heavily involved in the process, ensuring that everything runs smoothly without any hiccups!.